MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-generate-parcel.md

 # Generate a parcel

-**Applies to:** R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)
+**Applies to:** R Server 9.1 on the Cloudera distribution of Apache Hadoop (CDH)

-When performing a parcel installation in CDH, you use the **generate_mrs_parcel.sh** script file, support files provided in the R Server 9.1.0 distribution, and Cloudera Manager.
-Do not run the install.sh script.
+When performing a parcel installation in CDH, you use the **generate_mrs_parcel.sh** instead of **install.sh**.
+You will also use support files provided in the R Server 9.1 distribution, followed by Cloudera Manager to complete the deployment.
 The instructions in this article walk you through steps performed at the console, prior to using Cloudera Manager.

 In previous releases, parcel installation required downloading two pre-built parcel files.
-The 9.1.0 release improves upon this experience by providing a parcel generator script.
+The 9.1 release improves upon this experience by providing a parcel generator script.
 The script produces the following output:

 + a parcel
 + a checksum